olsarnow/wordpress-k8s/README.md

 #### helm vs. kubectl

-If you'd prefer to use Helm instead of kubectl, simply go to the "helm" directory, edit the values.yaml file as needed, and install the three building blocks.
+If you'd prefer to use Helm instead of kubectl, simply go to the "helm" directory, edit the values.yaml file as needed, and install the building blocks.
 Done!
 Otherwise, proceed as described.